LING71671/ChaosCoder/README.md

-Gemini3 help me generate this app
+Gemini3 help me generate this app.
-Website to try it now!!!
+#Website to try it now!!!
 https://chaos-coder-xi.vercel.app/